 Unless other arrangements have been made, you are responsible for your book's index; you may prepare the index yourself, but we recommend that you hire a professional indexer.
 If the press hires an indexer for you, you will be responsible for covering the cost unless other arrangements have been made with your acquisitions editor.
-Indexing instructions are available (see Guidelines for Preparing an Index).
+Indexing instructions are available.
 The index manuscript is due about 10 days after you return the page proofs to the Press-the due date is specified in the schedule provided by your manuscript editor.
 The index manuscript must follow all other guidelines given above for manuscript preparation.